CoryMcCartan/easycensus/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This submission fixes a S3 generic/method consistency warning on R-devel caused by an update to the `vctrs` package
+* This submission fixes a CRAN check warning on R-devel about S3 generic/method consistency caused by an update to the `vctrs` package.

-* The 1 NOTE is for CRAN checks on MacOS regarding non-ASCII characters in data.
+* The 1 NOTE is for CRAN checks regarding non-ASCII characters in data.
 This submission does not remove the non-ASCII characters as they are Spanish-language and taken from the Census Bureau's data.
 It is important to maintain consistency between the data here and the Census Bureau labels, which include non-ASCII characters.